Canberra Cavalry: 2014 to 2021

-2022 to present
+2022

 Ahead of the 2022 season, it was revealed the Cavs had signed a new overseas partnership agreement with MLB team Toronto Blue Jays.
-The agreement would see two players from Toronto join the Cavalry for the 2022-23 ABL season.
+The agreement would see two players from Toronto join the Cavalry for the 2022–23 ABL season.
 The successful partnership with Yokohama BayStars was renewed, after being suspended during the COVID-19 affected period.
-Two Japanese pitches would be sent to the Cavalry for the 2022-23 ABL season, off-field support and community engagement would be resumed, including school visits, coaching clinics and a dedicated Japanese themed night at MIT Ballpark.
+Two Japanese pitches would be sent to the Cavalry for the 2022–23 ABL season, off-field support and community engagement would be resumed, including school visits, coaching clinics and a dedicated Japanese themed night at Narrabundah.